punk-domains/punk-contracts/README.md

 # Punk Domains core contracts

-Punk Domains allow anyone to either create a top-level domain (TLD) such as .web3 or a normal domain such as techie.web3.
+Punk Domains allow anyone to either create a top-level domain (TLD) such as `.wagmi` or a normal domain such as `techie.wagmi`.
 In addition, users can add some other data to their domain:

 - description
 - redirect URL (useful together with the Punk Domains browser extension)